WordPress Hosting packages to suit everyone, no matter what the purpose.

 Unfortunately for those new to the game, SEO isn’t just a quick fix.
 It is in fact a series of tricks that work together to give your website the best possible ranking it can get in the eyes of Google.
 You may be thinking that the customer matters to you, not Google.
-But if you don’t get on the right side of the powers behind the search engines, there’s a chance that your customers won’t even find your website – let alone be able to rank it!
+But if you’re not ranked, you won’t appear for customers.
+That’s the value of SEO.

 Having said that, it’s not like the search engines offer a guide to good SEO.
-In fact, they tend to keep quiet about the best way to steer SEO in a favourable direction, leaving us to figure out the algorithms and how to rank highly.
-So, without further ado, here’s a few of our top tips on how you can improve your own SEO on your website without hiring in experts and content creators.
+In fact, they tend to keep quiet about the best way to steer SEO in a favourable direction.
+This leaves us to figure out the algorithms and how to rank highly.
+So, without further ado, here are a few of our top tips on how you can improve your own SEO on your website without hiring in experts and content creators.

 Before you can truly understand which avenue your SEO should be going down, first you need to get to grips with your website’s current performance.
 Analytics will give you some insight into how people are currently coming across your website and how they are interacting with it, so that you can understand your website traffic and determine which search terms are leading people to you.